Reselling Information: The Challenge of Information Resales

 \section{The Challenge of Information Resales}

+Here, we focus on the set of Markovian equilibria, where we specify that trading decisions and prices condition on only the payoff-relevant state variable, $M$.
+For notational convenience, we redefine $\alpha: G \times \mathcal{M} \rightarrow \{ D, A_M, A_I \}$, $p: G \times \mathcal{M} \rightarrow \Re$, and $V: A \times \mathcal{M} \rightarrow \Re$, as these do not vary across histories $h, h'$ that have the same set of currently informed agents $M \equiv M(h) = M(h')$.
+Observe that in this Markovian setting, there would be no payments without the transfer of information; because such payments would not influence future behavior, \Cref{Equation-pricefunction} implies that such prices equal $0$.
+Therefore, the only kind of agreements that form here are those that involve the transfer of information.

-Without the prospect for resale, if there were a single seller of information, she would obtain $wv$ from each buyer, accumulating a total of $n_B wv$.
-In this section, we prove our negative result that without the use of tokens, an upper bound to the seller's payoff across equilibria is $wv$. \Cref{Section-PreliminaryResults} proves some preliminary results on prices and existence of equilibria, and \Cref{Section-BoundingPricesAcrossEquilibria} proves our main results.
+Without the prospect for resale, a single seller would obtain $wv$ from \emph{each} buyer, accumulating a total of $n_B wv$.
+We prove below that $wv$ is a tight upper bound to the seller's \emph{total} payoff across all Markovian equilibria. \Cref{Section-PreliminaryResults} asserts preliminary results on prices and existence of equilibria, and \Cref{Section-BoundingPricesAcrossEquilibria} proves our main results.